-The Copenhagen Half Marathon combines a fiercely fast course with sightseeing in a cool city.
+The Copenhagen Half Marathon combines a world record course with sightseeing in a cool city.
 Join in to feel the rush on a course designed to break limits.

 When the gun launching the 6th race edition of the CPH Half goes off, it is not only heard in Denmark.